Language-Update/.github/profile/README.md

 ✅ The second challenge was the game itself.
 Creating a game design that the enemy comes in different waves and starts to get better in each wave was really fun!

 ✅ The biggest challenge in this app was the Learning Algorithm.
 Previously I was displaying content randomly but then I developed an algorithm to evaluate learner's acquisition of certain words.
 Then this app questions and tests the learner and makes sure that every word is being saved in the long memory of that human brain!
 This was the most difficult thing that I have done in this project!

+✅ I couldn't find any Pixel artist to collabrate with me in this project.
+So, I took a pixel art course and draw all the art by myself!
+Even though I have no interest in art, especially pixel art, I took a course to learn it and draw all the art by myself to complete my project and reach my goals!

 ✅ I have implemented a User Authentication and Database system with Firebase to save learners' data in the cloud.
 This was the first time I have created such systems.
 Learning how this system works and implementing them into this kind of complicated project was quite educational and experimental.